aabluedragon/static-denser-demo/README.md

 Demo of [static-denser](https://github.com/aabluedragon/static-denser)

 ##### How to run the demo:
-0. `git clone` this project somewhere in your drive.
+0. `git clone` this demo somewhere in your drive.
 1. Open Terminal/cmd, "cd" your way into the project directory, type "npm install" to fetch dependencies.
 1. Run main.js via [node](https://nodejs.org).
 2. Open [http://localhost:8080/myapp/index.html](http://localhost:8080/myapp/index.html) in your browser.